robbieevans1/upnext/README.md

 - Daily task stack for the signed-in user
 - Mandatory tasks that stay prioritized until completed
 - Task groups for rotating recurring work
+- Task playbooks for tips, steps, mindset cues, and mistakes to avoid
+- Playbook modal available from task cards and task management
 - Completed Today section with same-day undo
+- History page for browsing completed tasks by day
+- Recent completed-day shortcuts with app-day aggregation
 - Eastern-time app day handling for daily rollover
 - Task completion history stored for analytics
 - Downtime timer for sleep, social, eating, and other time
 - Downtime sessions continue running after leaving the page
 - Active downtime sessions split cleanly at Eastern midnight
+- Responsive mobile navigation with a side menu
 - Soft deletes for tasks and groups
 - CI checks for linting, types, tests, unused code, and production build